ctembrina/Azure-Setup/README.md

 <h2>Description</h2>
 This Azure subscription was used to create a simulated Security Operations Center (SOC) environment using Microsoft Sentinel.
 Resources were deployed securely under a single resource group, with NSGs applied and logs ingested into Log Analytics for analysis.
-The lab demonstrated Azure security configuration, event monitoring, and cost management best practices.
+The lab demonstrated Azure security configuration, event monitoring for best practices.
 <br />